chbergmann/CurvedShapesWorkbench/README.md

 ### ![](./Resources/icons/NotchConnector.svg) Notch Connector
-Cuts notches into an object to make it connectable other objects with a notch.
+Cuts notches into overlapping objects to make it connectable to each other.

 ![NotchConnector](Examples/NotchConnector.jpg)